 Sender domain policy FAQs

-DreamHost’s sender domain policy exists to ensure email that is sent from your website is legitimate.
+DreamHost’s sender domain policy ensures email that is sent from your website is legitimate.
 This policy requires two things:

-• You must use a FROM address that’s on the same website you’re sending email from
+• You must use a FROM address that's on the same domain you're sending email from.

 • The email must be hosted at DreamHost.